-Link with the topics that drive our commitment Risks Existing safeguards Opportunities 32 Analysis (chapter/ section) BALANCE BET WEEN PROFIT AND GIVING BACI K Brand identity The compromising of the Group's reputation due to internal factors, such as statements/disclosures not in line with the corporate mission, and external factors, such as prejudicial information concerning partners, customer complaints, fake news, industry events, etc. The Institutional Relations function manages the relations of the Chairman and the CEOs with the press and external stakeholders Human Relations Policy on Stakeholder Engagement Brand Protection area: Daily monitoring of communication channels in order to detect news related to the sector, directed at the company or directed at our partners, e.g. façonisti Social Media Policy Communication plan Promoting the exclusivity and allure of the brand, while also reducing exposure to the problem of counterfeiting.
-Chapter 1 - Brand Identity and the Hamlet of Solomeo Chapter 6 - Special, Authentic Relationship with the Customer Perception by external stakeholders of a lack of/reduced dissemination within the Group of the principles of social and environmental sustainability • Publication on and external or the Group's variety of the principles of social and environmental sustainability • Publication on and external or the Group's variety of Publication on the corporate website and external communication of the Group's value system based on Humanistic Capitalism and the Four Decalogues: "Our Ideals for Life and Work", "Our Mother Earth", "To Our Gracious Co-Workers", "To Our Esteemed Partners".
+Link with the topics that drive our commitment Risks Existing safeguards Opportunities 32 Analysis (chapter/ section) BALANCE BET WEEN PROFIT AND GIVING BACI K Brand identity The compromising of the Greputation due to internal fac such as statements/disclosure line with the corporate missis external factors, such as prejinformation concerning partr customer complaints, fake no industry events, etc. Perception by external stakel of a lack of/reduced dissemin within the Group of the principles of social and environmental sustainability Infringement of the Group's The compromising of the Group's reputation due to internal factors, such as statements/disclosures not in line with the corporate mission, and external factors, such as prejudicial information concerning partners, customer complaints, fake news, industry events, etc. The Institutional Relations function manages the relations of the Chairman and the CEOs with the press and external stakeholders Human Relations Policy on Stakeholder Engagement Brand Protection area: Daily monitoring of communication channels in order to detect news related to the sector, directed at the company or directed at our partners, e.g. façonisti Social Media Policy Communication plan Promoting the exclusivity and allure of the brand, while also reducing exposure to the problem of counterfeiting.
+Chapter 1 - Brand Identity and the Hamlet of Solomeo Chapter 6 - Special, Authentic Relationship with the Customer of the principles of social and Publication on the corporate website and external communication of the Group's value system based on Humanistic Capitalism and the Four Decalogues: "Our Ideals for Life and Work", "Our Mother Earth", "To Our Gracious Co-Workers", "To Our Esteemed Partners".
 Humanistic Capitalism and Human Sustainability Infringement of the Group's intellectual property by third parties The Legal and Corporate Affairs Department is responsible for carrying out the activities necessary to protect the Group's Intellectual Property The Legal and Corporate Affairs Department monitors registrations at a global level in the main product categories (i.e. BC and Solomeo brand) Support from an external law firm Chapter 1 - Brand Identity and the Hamlet of Solomeo Chapter 6 - Special, Authentic Relationship with the Customer